JadenD5321/JadenD5321/README.md

 - 👋 Hi, I’m Jaden Dodoo-Tawiah and I am currently an undergradute pursing a degree in Computer Science.
 - 👀 I’m interested in diving into building more web applications primarly using backend.
-- 💞️ I’m looking to collaborate on different projects with software engineers through internship opportunities and hackathons where I can apply my technological skills where I could make a massive impact in society.
+- 💞️ I’m looking to collaborate on different projects with software engineers through internship opportunities and hackathons where I can apply my  programming skills to build products that could impact our society

 - 📫 How to reach me
 Feel Free to reach out to me through the following platforms